0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming

-\textbf{Abstract:} Sample average approximation (SAA) is a tractable approach to deal with the chance constrained programming, a challenging issue in stochastic programming.
-The constraint is usually characterized by the $0/1$ loss function which results in enormous difficulties in designing numerical algorithms.
-Most existing methods have been created based on the SAA reformulation, such as binary integer programming or the relaxation, and no viable algorithms have been developed to tackle SAA directly, not to mention theoretical guarantees.
-In this paper, we investigate a general $0/1$ constrained optimization that includes SAA as a special case and thus provide a new way to address SAA.
-We first show that the new model has some advantageous statistic properties.
-Then by deriving the Bouligand tangent and Fr$\acute{e}$chet normal cones of the $0/1$ constraint, we establish several optimality conditions including the one that can be equivalently expressed by a system of equations, thereby allowing us to design a smoothing Newton type method.
-We show that the proposed algorithm has a locally quadratic convergence rate and nice numerical performance in comparison with two select algorithms and GUROBI. {\bf \textbf{Keywords}:} Sample average approximation, $0/1$ constrained optimization, chance constrained programming, optimality conditions, smoothing Newton method, locally quadratic convergence
+\ABSTRACT{ Sample average approximation (SAA) is a tractable approach for dealing with chance constrained programming, a challenging stochastic optimization problem.
+The constraint of SAA is characterized by the $0/1$ loss function which results in considerable complexities in devising numerical algorithms.
+Most existing methods have been devised based on reformulations of SAA, such as binary integer programming or relaxed problems.
+However, the development of viable methods to directly tackle SAA remains elusive, let alone providing theoretical guarantees.
+In this paper, we investigate a general $0/1$ constrained optimization, providing a new way to address SAA rather than its reformulations.
+Specifically, starting with deriving the Bouligand tangent and Fr$\acute{e}$chet normal cones of the $0/1$ constraint, we establish several optimality conditions.
+One of them can be equivalently expressed by a system of equations, enabling the development of a semismooth Newton-type algorithm.
+The algorithm demonstrates a locally superlinear or quadratic convergence rate under standard assumptions, along with nice numerical performance compared to several leading solvers. }